vivocha/bot-sdk/README.md

       - http: 'ANY {proxy+}'
 ```

-4. (optional) if you've written TypeScript then compile your code
+4. (optional) if you've written the code in TypeScript, then compile your code

 5. run the command: